 Poor indoor air quality can lead to illness, lost productivity, and reduction in academic performance.
-As a part of the study, indoor air in classrooms is being evaluated for: environmental factors, VOC identifications and concentrations, and particulate matter sizes and concentrations.
+As a part of the study, indoor air in classrooms is being evaluated for: environmental factors, volatile organic compound (VOC) identifications and concentrations, and particulate matter sizes and concentrations.
 For every site visit, the physical space is being evaluated, followed by air quality testing and evaluation (Figure 1).
 Particles are being collected for determination of their toxicity.